"The weekly box has inspired our family...and excites us about preparing and eating our food."--Jo Cox, Des Moines

 A typical share will feed 3 to 4 people.
 Find a friend, neighbor or co-worker to split your share.
 You can take turns picking up each week’s share or meet to divide up the produce.
 Weekly newsletter tips can help you preserve the garden’s goodness for later use.

 • Instead of a pre-packed box, each week you’ll fill your own reusable bag from the week’s CSA assortment.
 Produce such as lettuce, carrots, and radishes will be cleaned and bundled into equal amounts.
 You’ll choose your bundle or designated number from large bins or leave any produce that you don’t want.
 Any leftovers will go to other subscribers, to local food pantries or back to the farm to be used in other ways.

-• Produce is distributed on Tuesdays or Wednesdays, TBD.
+• Produce is distributed on Tuesdays.
 E-mail reminders posted on Mondays will help you remember to stop by.

 • The pick up location you select at registration will remain the same each week.
 You can switch only from season to season.

 • The start date for each seasonal share is weather-dependent and will be determined as growing conditions emerge.
 Once you subscribe, watch for email communications.

 #1 Wallace House, 756 16th Street, Des Moines, 4 to 6 pm